 Department of Social Services have comprehensive Information about My Aged Care on their website.
 Contact centre: 1800 200 422.

-The My Wishes program is hosted by South Western Sydney Local Health District in collaboration with General Practitioners, residential aged care providers and members of the general community.
+The My Wishes website is hosted by South Western Sydney Local Health District in collaboration with General Practitioners, residential aged care providers and members of the general community.

 The My Wishes website contains important information and helpful resources including:

-All enquiries about My Wished should be sent to Christopher.Shanley@sswahs.nsw.gov.au.
+All enquiries about My Wishes should be sent to Christopher.Shanley@health.nsw.gov.au.

 Palliative care provides relief from pain and other distressing symptoms, helps patients remain as active as possible and supports family members to cope throughout the process.
 Endorsed by the World Health Organisation, palliative care affirms life, recognises death as a normal process and neither hastens or delays death.